mouradboutrid/geometry_dash_RL/docs/curriculum.rst

 Takes ~0 seconds per successful (checkpoint in practice mod navigate only one time) relay (vs. 30+s manual navigation).

+**Practice Mode Checkpoint Workflow**

+In practice, the relay race navigation is executed as follows:

+1. **Load Previous Models**: Before navigating to the training slice, all previously trained expert models are loaded into memory from cache.

+2. **Navigate Using Experts**: The agent switches between these preloaded expert models during navigation based on which slice section it's currently in.
+Each expert is optimized for its respective slice, enabling reliable progression through previously mastered content.

+3. **Checkpoint Creation**: Once the agent successfully reaches the target training slice (e.g., 47% for Slice 5), a checkpoint is created by pressing the 'w' key.
+This saves the game state at the exact starting point of the new training slice.

+This workflow eliminates manual navigation overhead and ensures consistent starting conditions across multiple training episodes.
+The relay race succeeds because expert models are highly specialized for their target sections, making them very effective navigators when applied in sequence.

 Mode Transitions
 ----------------